vincentlg/EIPs/EIPS/eip-native-meta-transactions.md

 Then for the case of ERC20 the implementation need to ensure that the first parameter of the call being made is equal to ```from```.
 The receiver will thus be able to accept calls from the token by knowing that the first parameter is indeed the ```from``` and not some arbitrary address.
 This means only such receiver will be able to accept such meta transactions securely.

-In order to do it, the receiver simply check if msg.sender is the token contract itself and if so can assume that first parameter is equal to the ```from``` specified as part of the meta transaction message,
+In order to do it, the receiver simply check if msg.sender is the meta transaction processor contract itself and if so can assume that first parameter is equal to the ```from``` specified as part of the meta transaction message,

 Remember, such ERC20 meta transaction receiver need to have as first parameters the "sender" whose token will be deduced.

 for example:
 ```
-function anyMethod(address sender, uint256 value) external {
+function anyMethod(address sender, ERC20 token, uint256 value) external {
-  require(sender ==  msg.sender ||  msg.sender ==  address(token), "sender has to be the actual sender or the erc20 token contract itself");
+  require(sender ==  msg.sender ||  msg.sender ==  <metaTransactionProcessor>, "sender has to be the actual sender or the meta transaction processor contract itself");
   require(value == price, "value != price");
   token.transferFrom(sender, address(this), value);
   balance += value;
   ...
 }
 ```

-Also for ERC20 the implementation MUST temporarily change the approval before calling the destination to reflect the amount of token being sent.
-It MUST NOT emit Approval events for the temporary change of allowance.

-An alternative solution would be to let ERC20 increase the allowance and emit the corresponding Approval event and then call the receiver. if the receiver does not actually use the tokens, the allowance will be this different than what it was before hand.
-Note that in this solution, the receiver can spend more if previous allowance was already granted.

-For ERC777 tokens, there is no need of such restriction and the receiver will simply use the standard ```tokensReceived(address, address, address, uint256, bytes, bytes)``` hook.
-As such, ERC777 meta transactions are able to call any contract that can receive ERC777 tokens via ```tokensReceived``` hook.
+The meta transaction processor will ensure the ERC20 token as the permitted allowance and

  ### Balance checks
-To protect from malicious user the executor also need to ensure the user (```from```) has enough balance.
+To protect from malicious user the relayers also need to ensure the user (```from```) has enough balance.
 While it is technically possible for the user to withdraw token just in time (between the meta-tx is send and mined), it is unlikely to happen since it is unlikely to benefit the user unless it wishes to cancel the last minute.
 They could achieve a similar feat anyway by publishing a different signed message with the same nonce (albeit at a higher gas cost than a simple transfer).
-For erc777 they can also conditionally block refund via tokensTosend callback.
 This is a risk that need to be taken by the relayer.

 ### Gas accounting and refund
 The ```txGas``` set as part of the message represent the gas passed to the contract call made (the meta transaction).
 This ensure the signer that its call will be executed as intended with as many gas as it asked for.
 This means though that the total gas cost of the realyer's transaction will be higher than that.